KajToetTakenHostage/Base64-IPAdresses/README.md

 An IPv4 address take 5 characters in Base64.
 An IPv6 address takes 20 characters in Base64.

 JS' "location.host" could be used to get the IP address, along with a third party that retreives the IP address from the host.
+The third party should buffer the domain lookup (?)